NUM-Forschungsdatenplattform/num-portal-webapp/docs/index.md

 this link
 </a>

-Please check first if there is already a similar issue with the tag `docs`.
+Please check first if there is already a similar issue with the tag `documentation`.
 Thanks for your feedback and contribution.